Auto Trader cars

 Technically you can charge your car from the mains, but we’d recommend this is only done as an emergency back-up.

-The average 3-pin socket has a maximum 3kW power rating and charging a car will have your socket running at 2.3kW (close to maximum).
-Doing this for hours are time puts a lot of strain on your circuits and can be hazardous for both your EV’s computer and your wiring.
+The average three-pin socket has a maximum 3kW power rating and charging a car will have your socket running at 2.3kW (close to maximum).
+Doing this for hours at a time puts a lot of strain on your circuits and can be hazardous for both your EV’s computer and your wiring.
 It’s a fire risk and could ruin your car.
 Aside from that, it’ll take a lot, lot longer to charge your car.
 If you must use the mains for emergencies, make sure the extension lead you use is rated at 13amps and is properly insulated and unwound to reduce the risk of overheating.

 Maintaining your home charging point